Gregor Brown

-Gregor Brown (born 1 July 2001) is a Scotland international rugby union player for Glasgow Warriors in the URC.
+Gregor Brown (born 1 July 2001) is a Scottish professional rugby union player for Glasgow Warriors in the URC and the Scotland national team.
 Brown's primary position is lock or flanker.

 Rugby Union career

 Amateur career

 Brown was a pupil at Robert Gordon's College in Aberdeen and played rugby for them.

 He also played for Aberdeen side Gordonians.

 Professional career

 He joined the Boroughmuir Bears for the 2019-20 season of the Super 6 tournament.